Hand to Digital, Virtual to Physical

 a layered process

-Alongside the digital process is the relationship with cloth and how it can be shaped and manipulated.
+Alongside the digital process is the interaction with cloth and how it can be shaped and manipulated.
 This is the layer that can be stitched, pulled, twisted, pleated etc into a final form.
-These processes are formed by hand using needle, thread, sewing machine, steam and upholstery techniques.
+These processes are constructed by hand using needle, thread, sewing machine, steam and upholstery techniques.
 It is a direct process where I am involved with the physical act of making and studying the character of the fabric.